The Great Loop

 Recently I discovered a great blog written by a couple of real adventurers.
 They have a beautiful trawler called the Beach house. their blog is stuffed full of real-life experience and the wisdom that comes from living and traveling the waterways and oceans of the Great Loop. visit the site at Trawler Beach House,

 If you want a great idea for a starting place when planning a trip around the Great Loop Try Duckworks Magazine.
 At DuckworksMagazine.com you can also find a pant-lode of great boat building information.
-Go there and start with “Terminal Trailer” The article has a lot of ideas for building a trawler of sorts out of an old sailboat.
+The articles have a lot of ideas for building a trawler of sorts out of an old sailboat.
 The advantages are numerous, like great economy, stability, and best of all….cheap.
 I like cheap. check out the site.

 If it’s real ocean living you desire, then maybe living on a sailboat is the way to go.
 Many folks live full-time and even part-time on sailboats from Alaska to the islands of the Caribbean.
 Many find it is not really that expensive.
 All you need is food, a little gas, and of course, insurance.
 If you study a map carefully you’ll see that you can sail from Florida to South America and never be much farther than 40 or 50 miles from shore.
 A good site to learn about living on a sailboat in St. Croix is www.Billdietrich.me.
 Bill has put together a fascinating blog of his personal experiences living offshore.

 YourNewBoat.com can help you find a used boat that might get you around the loop.
 BIf you’re interested in building your own boat there are dozens of sites offering plans and personal blogs of the building adventure.

 One of my favorites is Triloboats.com.
 Dave Zeiger has just about come up with one of the craziest boat designs I’ve ever seen… And just about the easiest to build!
 Together with his partner Anke Wagner they have proven that it’s still possible to escape the rat race and enjoy the open seas.